-A group of Central American migrants recently rescued from kidnappers in northern Mexico has made a surprising accusation: It was Mexican immigration agents who pulled them from a bus and handed them over to criminal gangs, public defenders said Monday.
+MEXICO CITY – A group of Central American migrants recently rescued from kidnappers in northern Mexico has accused immigration agents of pulling them from a bus and handing them over to criminal gangs, public defenders said Monday.

 The federal government said at least six agents from the National Institute for Migration had been arrested in the case.

 The Central Americans were among 120 migrants from various countries who were freed by Mexicans soldiers in several raids over the past month in the northern state of Tamaulipas.

 The migrants picked out the immigration officials from photographs shown to them by federal investigators, said Alejandro Roldan Velasquez, the director of the Federal Institute of Public Defenders, which is representing the migrants.

 "These people identified some agents as accomplices of the crime," Roldan told The Associated Press.
 "They were shown photographs of immigration agents and they identified them."